 You need to learn to say no and protect yourself from yourself!

 If you need help saying no, I wrote this post about ways to do this.

 Also, you need to make sure you set and follow personal boundaries.

 When you’re focused, you can keep your self-care front and center and plan other things around that so you can stay filled and be at your best when you serve and care for others.

 6 Consider the People You Love As a Motivation Source When You Have No Time to Take Care of Yourself

 There is a lot of science behind the study of motivation.

-Most recently, if family is a priority for you (which is common in people who serve and take care of others) you can find motivation by thinking about your family.
+Most recently, if the family is a priority for you (which is common in people who serve and take care of others), you can find motivation by thinking about your family.

 But, if you focus, you can step away a little bit and recognize how much you value your family (& that’s why you do so much for them!

 You can also discover the truth – that your family would definitely NOT want you working until you’re in a state of exhaustion.